 Why?
 Because hypermobile joints are more vulnerable to immediate injury and also to progressive damage over time.
 Once joint surfaces are damaged, and tendons and ligaments are overstretched, there are very few treatments that can repair those situations.
 Since young children often do not experience pain with poor joint stability, teaching good habits early is essential.
 It is always preferable to prevent damage and injuries rather than have to repair damage.
 Always.
 And it is not as complicated as it sounds.

 The basic principles of joint protection are simple.
 It is the application that can become complex.
 The more joints involved in a movement or that have pre-existing pain or damage, the more complex the solution.
 That is why some children need to be seen by an occupational or physical therapist for guidance.
 We are trained in the assessment and prescription of strategies based on clinical information, not after taking a weekend course or after reading a book.
-I am thinking of writing an e-book on this subject, since there really is nothing much out there for hypermobile people at any age….
+Because hypermobile joint issues can be different from arthritic joints, read Why Joint Protection Solutions for Hypermobility Aren’t Your Granny’s Joint Protection Strategies and understand the principles below that apply to almost everyone:

 Some of the basics of joint protection are: